top of page

 Breaking the Battery Wall: 7 Ways to Improve Drone Energy Efficiency (Without Updating Hardware)

-- Shearwater Aerospace
+Shearwater Aerospace

-- 6 min read
+• 6 min read

 Further, as drone fleets scale, the battery wall problem compounds, and efficiency becomes even more important.

 Now, a far more elegant solution exists, thanks in part to rapid AI advancements.
-These software innovations negate the need for bigger batteries, which also draw on energy, allowing operators to fly through — or soar over — the battery wall.
+These software innovations negate the need for bigger batteries, which also draw on energy, allowing operators to fly through (or soar over) the battery wall.

 Broadly speaking, energy efficiency can be achieved algorithmically in two ways: onboard and external.
-Onboard AI makes real-time micro‑decisions during flights (speed, altitude, loiter pattern), while external AI systems work to optimize the mission according to operation variables.
+Onboard AI makes real-time micro‑decisions during flights (speed, altitude, loiter pattern), while external AI systems work to optimize the mission according to operational variables.

 Energy-related challenges can quickly ground a critical mission, but fixed hardware combined with dynamic environments is precisely where algorithms make the biggest impact: